HamzaAtcoding/Image-augmentation/README.md

 # Image-augmentation
-Image augmenter for creating various augmentated images of a single image.
+Image augmenter for creating various augmented images of a single image.
 Basic usage can be pointed down to **create a dataset** which suffers from image limitation
 ## Required Dependencies
 Keras
 Scikit-learn